 The Google Options section manages what data is written back from Incident IQ into Google.
 This includes:

-- Write assigned location to Google which will change the assigned location in Google to match the assigned user in IIQ.
+- Write assigned location to Google: This option allows iiQ to change the assigned location in Google to match the assigned user in iiQ.

-- Write orgUnitPath to Google which will allow IIQ to update the OU location of a device based upon IIQ location date.
-Please note, this will only work if the OU already exists in Google and the location mapping has been set between an IIQ location and a valid orgUnitPath.
+- Write orgUnitPath to Google: This options allows iiQ to update the OU location of a device based upon IIQ location date.
+Please note, this will only work if the OU already exists in Google and the location mapping has been set between an iiQ location and a valid orgUnitPath.
+Additionally, this will only work for one OU path per location.
+If you have multiple sub-OUs for a location, it is recommended to leave this option turned off.
+You can find more information on this option here.

 Batch Assign Users Tab